 Water-soluble vitamins are not naturally stored in our bodies; they enter directly into the bloodstream during digestion and are taken to bodily tissues, where they are immediately absorbed for use.
 These vitamins should be replenished regularly, as they travel throughout the system freely and very rarely do we find an excess of them in our bodies.
 Excess water vitamins are excreted quickly via urine, so they do not usually reach toxic levels.

 However, there are a few examples of water-soluble vitamins such as vitamin B6, niacin, choline, folate and vitamin C that are exceptions to this.
-Very high levels of vitamin B6 over a prolonged stretch of time can cause irreversible nerve damage, while an excess of vitamin C may cause diarrhea.
+Very high levels of vitamin B6 over a prolonged stretch of time can cause irreversible nerve damage, while an excess of vitamin C may cause diarrhoea.

 Water-soluble vitamins perform multiple tasks in the body, the primary function being freeing the energy stored in the food we eat.
 The other functions mainly serve to maintain tissue health.
 Here are some of their functions and benefits: